a5221985/tutorials/Networks/networking_fundamentals_hands_on_training_for_beginners.md

 	2. VLANs are logically separated segments
 		1. It can span multiple switches
 			1. Suppose systems attached to switch are in different VLANs
+				1. Hence the systems are part of
+					1. Multiple collision domains
+					2. Multiple broadcast domains

 ### How Switch Works ###